Bringing Awareness to Mental Illness

 "For some, this stress can bring about further mental health issues along with the feeling of being unsupported and isolated.
 This becomes a vicious circle.
 We can feel the impact and we can see the impact - personally, professionally and corporately," continues Beuermann-King.

 Beverly's Hot Tip For Building Resilience During Mental Illness Awareness Week:

-Oct 2-8, 2016 is Mental Illness Awareness Week.
-“Mental Illness Awareness Week is a great time for individuals and companies alike to bring mental illness issues out into the open.
+October celebrates Mental Illness Awareness Week.
+"Mental Illness Awareness Week is a great time for individuals and companies alike to bring mental illness issues out into the open.
 Educate yourself.
 Educate others.
-Bring mental health and mental illness workshops into the corporate world and examine policies and attitudes that prevent those experiencing a mental illness from getting the help that they need.”
+Bring mental health and mental illness workshops into the corporate world and examine policies and attitudes that prevent those experiencing a mental illness from getting the help that they need."

 10 Tips To Promote Mental Illness Awareness Week

 - Host an employee Lunch 'n' Learn on Depression, Seasonal Affective Disorders, Bipolar Depression, Anxiety Disorder, Postpartum Depression or Stress